 Another great gross-out Halloween snack for you and the kiddies.
-Looks like someone just squeezed a bit zit!
-Arrange them on an hors d’oeuvres platter as the recipe says, and you will have a fun and healthy treat for a Halloween get together.
+Looks like someone just squeezed a zit!
+Arrange these Protein Pus Pockets on an hors d’oeuvres platter as the recipe says, and you will have a fun and healthy treat for a Halloween get-together.

 You could also make a handful of these and keep them in the fridge for a quick snack or a small meal.
 They are also easily taken to work for lunch because they are small and very portable.